 6. Privileged Account Abuse

-Verizon reports that privilege abuse is the most common form of insider abuse that results in data loss.
+Verizon's 2024 Data Breach Investigations Report shows that privilege misuse is one of the most common forms of insider abuse that results in data loss.
 Examples of privileged account abuse that can have negative organizational impacts include:

-• Background checks on employees before hiring or promotion, and
+• Background checks on employees before hiring or promotion

 7. User Reports

 For organizations with minimal tools for intrusion detection, end users may detect changes first.
 It's unlikely these changes will be identified as a security incident.
-More likely, risk-aware end-users could approach IT with complaints of weird device behavior.
+Risk-aware end-users could approach IT with complaints of weird device behavior.
 Some common issues that your users may report which could indicate an incident in progress include:

 • "Weird" antivirus warnings,